Skip to main content

 Four Word document comparison jobs

-A comparison tool answers the first question well.
-None of them tell you whether a changed clause creates new risk, contradicts another draft, or lacks supporting evidence.
+A comparison tool finds the edit.
+Atlas can then help you ask whether the changed clause creates a risk, conflicts with another draft, or lacks support.

 Word document comparison options